sbleos/sbleos.github.io/README.md

 Renders NavDash on the left (navigation menu), and the dashboard tab on the right.
 Dashboard.js connects to the Firebase profile (current user profile) with Redux, and has access to the URL with `withRouter` from `react-router-dom`.
 Both are passed to the component as props.

-Renders each tab using nested, dynamic routes, meaning that if the name of the declared route in App.js changes, it should still work [(see React Router v4 docs)](https://reactrouter.com/web/example/nesting).
+Renders each tab using [nested, dynamic routes](https://reactrouter.com/web/example/nesting), meaning that if the name of the declared route in App.js changes, it should still work.
 Based on the relative URL, it renders one of the tabs.
 The default tab for admins is Overview, the default tab for verified members is Events, and the default tab for unverified members is Profile.

 ### Home.js